jimchen1551/MPCS/Computer Science/Machine learning.md

 >
 >>**Next-best-offer model**
 >>providing an example scenario where the descriptive features are time dependent but the target feature is not
->>used to determine the least expensive incentive that needs to be offered to a customer
+>>used to determine the least expensive incentive that needs to be offered to a customer who is considering caceling a service

 ### Analytics Base Table
 - aka **ABT**